sosy-lab/sv-witnesses/README-GraphML.md

 test.c
 </pre>

-For tasks where a 64 bit linux machine model is assumed, you also need to add the parameter ``-64`` to the command line.
+For tasks where a 64-bit Linux machine model is assumed, you also need to add the parameter ``-64`` to the command line.

 The output of the command should look similar to the following: